diapatel/TV-data-prep-and-EDA/README.md

 # TV-data-prep-and-EDA
 This is a project I worked on to practice my skills around web scraping, data preprocessing, analysis and EDA.
 I know working on data about TVs is not super exciting but it was slightly outside my comfort zone because I had zero idea about TVs and electronics, in general.
-So, I decided to scrape this data just to enhance my research skills on how to extract useful features and enhance my GK in the process.
+So, I decided to scrape this data just to enhance my research skills on how to extract useful features from messy data about something I am not super invested in and enhance my GK in the process.
 Now that I am done with this project, I can say that this didn't disappoint.

 Here's a rough outline:
 1. First off, I scraped data about TVs from www.smartprix.com.
 It is a dynamically loading website so, I used selenium to scrape it.